hashicorp/terraform-provider-google/website/docs/r/bigquery_table.html.markdown

 * `time_partitioning` - (Optional) If specified, configures time-based
     partitioning for this table.
 Structure is documented below.

+* `clustering` - (Optional) Specifies column names to use for data clustering.
+    Up to four top-level columns are allowed, and should be specified in descending priority order.

 * `view` - (Optional) If specified, configures this table as a view.
     Structure is documented below.